Charles F. Brush: Biography

-Brush was born in Euclid Township, Ohio to Isaac Elbert Brush and Delia Williams Phillips.
+Brush was born in Euclid Township, Ohio, to Isaac Elbert Brush and Delia Williams Phillips.
 Isaac Brush was a distant cousin of Delia on the Phillips side.
-Through Delia he was a descendant of the Rev. George Phillips, who settled Watertown, Massachusetts in 1630, and Samuel Appleton.
+Through Delia he was a descendant of the Rev. George Phillips, who settled Watertown, Massachusetts, in 1630.
 Delia was also a descendant of Henry Wisner, member of the First and Second Continental Congresses during the American Revolution, as well as Thomas Cornell (settler) and the Winthrop family.

 Brush was raised on a farm about 10 miles from downtown Cleveland.
 He had a great interest in science, particularly with Humphry Davy's experiments with the arc light; he tinkered with and built simple electrical devices such as a static electricity machine at age 12, experimenting in a workshop on his parents' farm.
 Brush attended Central High School in Cleveland where he built his first arc light, and graduated there with honors in 1867.
 His high school commencement oration was on the "Conservation of Force".
 He received his college undergraduate education from the University of Michigan, where he studied mining engineering, graduating in 1869 (there were no majors—as there are today—in electrical engineering).
 At Michigan, Brush was a member of Delta Kappa Epsilon fraternity (Omicron chapter).
 Brush earned his PhD at Western Reserve (now Case Western Reserve University), graduating in 1880.